Why a Professional Photographer Decided to Step Into the Spotlight

 My body walked forward.
 My mind disappeared.

 I don’t remember what I said.
 I remember the water pitcher shaking when I sat down.
 People smiled.
 “That was great,” they said.
-I just wanted my hand to stop shaking as I reached for the pitcher of water at our table.
+I just wanted my hand to stop shaking long enough to grab my glass.

 After capturing Queen Noor of Jordan with several VIPs in 2006, I had to hop in one as well… a job and action I couldn’t have completed without newfound confidence from public speaking.